Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Method

-To generate the code descriptions, we employ GPT-4o, a brilliant large language model from OpenAI.
-Its advanced capabilities in semantic understanding, instruction-following, and its extensive knowledge base are crucial for our task, which requires generating highly structured and medically accurate descriptions.
-To ensure consistency and reproducibility in the output, we set the temperature parameter to a low value (0.2).
-The model is guided by a structured prompt template designed to produce a comprehensive description for each ICD code, covering clinical contexts, procedural methods, and comorbidity information (see Figure \ref{fig:prompt} for prompt details and Figure \ref{fig:description} for an example of description).
+For code encoding, we first generate ICD code descriptions using GPT-4o, a state-of-the-art large language model from OpenAI.
+Its strong semantic understanding, instruction-following ability, and extensive medical knowledge enable the creation of highly structured and clinically accurate descriptions.
+To ensure consistent and reproducible outputs, we set the temperature parameter to 0.2.
+The model is guided by a structured prompt template designed to produce comprehensive descriptions for each ICD code, encompassing clinical context, procedural details, and comorbidity information.
+See Figure \ref{fig:prompt} for the prompt and Figure \ref{fig:description} for an example.

 The resulting descriptions are then encoded using the GatorTron model \citep{yang2022gatortron} to obtain the initial code embeddings: